aidanmelen/terraform-aws-security-group-v2/examples/basic/README.md

-# Basic Security Group example
+# Security Group with basic rules

 Create a security group using:

 - The `https-443-tcp` managed ingress rule
 - The `all-from-self` common ingress rule
 - The `all-to-public` common egress rule